WordPress/gutenberg/docs/getting-started/data.md

 }
 ```

-And be sure that it’s the most recent version, and that no unnecessary HTTP requests were performed.
-How does it all work?
+Moreover, you can be sure that it’s the most recent version, and that no unnecessary HTTP requests were performed.
+But how does it all work?
 There are a few big concepts to discuss:

 * Data package
 	* Selectors and resolvers